CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 ## Body (Markdown or HTML)
 The description of the product in Markdown or HTML format.
 This can also be plain text without any formatting which default to Markdown.

-## SEO Title (does not require the Google Shopping App)
+## SEO Title
-The SEO Title is found on a product's details page under the Search Engines header.
 The SEO Title has a character (letters & numbers) limit of 70.

-## SEO Description (does not require the Google Shopping App)
+## SEO Description
-The SEO Description is also found on a product's details page under the Search Engines header.
 The SEO Description has a character (letters & numbers) limit of 160.

 ## Vendor (min.
 2 characters)
 The name of the vendor for your product.
 For example, John's Apparel.